ayushipandey5/A-Frame-Puzzle-Game/README.md

 #  **SSD PROJECT - JUMBLE BUMBLE :**
-### naah I dont wanna do all the below stuff ..... can I just enjoy the game?
-#### u sure can!! .... just move over to this https://jumblebumble.herokuapp.com/

 # Hightlights -
 - Jumble Bumble is word puzzle game for people with dyslexia.